Academics

 The International Hip-Hop Symposium is an annual event presented by Berklee College of Music’s Professional Music Department.
 It focuses on hip-hop culture’s impact on global society.

-Hosted by two alumni, Pass the Aux is a recurring session where alumni songwriters, producers, and artists can gather, play their music, receive feedback, and meet potential collaborators.
+Pass the Aux is a recurring session where alumni writers, producers, and artists of various genres can gather, play their music, receive feedback, and meet potential collaborators.